 In the study, the authors instrumented 25 users' browsers and recorded extended information about everything they did as they went about their normal Web activities.
 What's important about this study is that it was completely naturalistic: the users didn't have to do anything special.

 One downside of the study is that the users had above-average intelligence, with several being university employees.
 This might not be a problem in the long run, however.
-If, for example, we compare data we collected in 2008 for our Fundamental Guidelines for Web Usability seminar with a similar study we ran in 2004, we find that 2008's average behavior is close to that of 2004's higher-end users.
+If, for example, we compare data we collected in 2008 for our Top Web UX Design Guidelines seminar with a similar study we ran in 2004, we find that 2008's average behavior is close to that of 2004's higher-end users.
 Thus, even though Weinreich et al.'s data represents high-end users, it's likely to be fairly representative of broader user behavior in the future.
 In fact, the authors collected their data in 2005, so the recorded behaviors might already be fairly common.

 In any case, the research yielded several interesting findings, and the full paper is well worth reading.